grpc/grpc-swift/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 information, we will not be able to help you.

-Include the version of `grpc-swift` and `protoc-gen-grpc-swift` you are using (or the Podspec version if you are using CocoaPods) as well as the platform(s) on which you experienced the bug.
+Include the version of `grpc-swift` and `protoc-gen-grpc-swift` you are using (or the Podspec version if you are using CocoaPods), how you are building the code (eg. `swift build -c release`) as well as the platform(s) on which you experienced the bug.

+If the bug is a performance bug, please double check you are building in release mode.

 ### To reproduce